Powers Gouraud

 From the official archives of the Broadcast Pioneers of Philadelphia

-Written and researched by Broadcast Pioneers member Gerry Wilkinson
+Written and researched by Broadcast Pioneers historian Gerry Wilkinson

 Additional Information supplied by Al Walton, Hugh's son